ozzestrophic/github-task/README.md

 Your solution will be evaluated corresponding to these points:

-- the solution should have both a web API and a CLI application.
+- The solution should have a CLI application.
 - Automated tests.
 - Scalability and performance.
 - Concise and clean code.